Alternator: Brushless alternators

 A brushless alternator is composed of two alternators built end-to-end on one shaft.
 Until 1966, alternators used brushes with rotating field.
-With advancement in semiconductor technology, brushless alternators are possible.
-Smaller brushless alternators may look like one unit but the two parts are readily identifiable on the large versions.
-The larger of the two sections is the main alternator and the smaller one is the exciter.
+With the advancement in semiconductor technology, brushless alternators are possible.
+Smaller brushless alternators may look like one unit, but the two parts are readily identifiable in the large versions.
+The main alternator is the larger of the two sections, and the smaller one is the exciter.
 The exciter has stationary field coils and a rotating armature (power coils).
 The main alternator uses the opposite configuration with a rotating field and stationary armature.
 A bridge rectifier, called the rotating rectifier assembly, is mounted on the rotor.
 Neither brushes nor slip rings are used, which reduces the number of wearing parts.
-The main alternator has a rotating field as described above and a stationary armature (power generation windings).
+The main alternator has a rotating field and a stationary armature (power generation windings).

 Varying the amount of current through the stationary exciter field coils varies the 3-phase output from the exciter.
-This output is rectified by a rotating rectifier assembly, mounted on the rotor, and the resultant DC supplies the rotating field of the main alternator and hence alternator output.
-The result of all this is that a small DC exciter current indirectly controls the output of the main alternator.
+This output is rectified by a rotating rectifier assembly mounted on the rotor, and the resultant DC supplies the rotating field of the main alternator and hence alternator output.
+The result is that a small DC exciter current indirectly controls the output of the main alternator.

 By number of phases

 Another way to classify alternators is by the number of phases of their output voltage.
-The output can be single phase, or polyphase.
-Three-phase alternators are the most common, but polyphase alternators can be two phase, six phase, or more.
+The output can be single-phase or polyphase.
+Three-phase alternators are the most common, but polyphase alternators can be two-phase, six-phase, or more.

 By rotating part

 The revolving part of alternators can be the armature or the magnetic field.
 The revolving armature type has the armature wound on the rotor, where the winding moves through a stationary magnetic field.
 The revolving armature type is not often used.
-The revolving field type has magnetic field on the rotor to rotate through a stationary armature winding.
-The advantage is that then the rotor circuit carries much less power than the armature circuit, making the slip ring connections smaller and less costly; only two contacts are needed for the direct-current rotor, whereas often a rotor winding has three phases and multiple sections which would each require a slip-ring connection.
+The revolving field type has a magnetic field on the rotor to rotate through a stationary armature winding.
+The advantage is that then the rotor circuit carries much less power than the armature circuit, making the slip ring connections smaller and less costly; only two contacts are needed for the direct-current rotor, whereas often a rotor winding has three phases, and multiple sections which would each require a slip-ring connection.
 The stationary armature can be wound for any convenient medium voltage level, up to tens of thousands of volts; manufacture of slip ring connections for more than a few thousand volts is costly and inconvenient.

 Cooling methods

-Many alternators are cooled by ambient air, forced through the enclosure by an attached fan on the same shaft that drives the alternator.
+Many alternators are cooled by ambient air, forced through the enclosure by an attached fan on the shaft that drives the alternator.
 In vehicles such as transit buses, a heavy demand on the electrical system may require a large alternator to be oil-cooled.
 In marine applications water-cooling is also used.
 Expensive automobiles may use water-cooled alternators to meet high electrical system demands.